-Kindra Gillen joined the University of Notre Dame volleyball program as an assistant coach in February 2019 and enters her first season with the Irish.
+Kindra Gillen joined the University of Notre Dame volleyball program as an assistant coach in February 2019 and enters her second season with the Irish in 2020.

 Before joining Wyoming, Gillen spent a season at Liberty University where she helped the Lady Flames to the Big South Volleyball Championship semifinals.
 Before her time at Liberty, she was an assistant coach during the 2016 season at Nicholls State for what was her first collegiate coaching experience.

 Hailing from Eaton, Colo., Gillen was a two-time (2009, 2010) second team AVCA All-American at the University of Washington.
 She also earned back-to-back All-Pac 10 and All-Pacific Region honors as both a junior and senior.
 In her final year, Gillen recorded a team-high 471 kills to help Washington reach the NCAA Elite Eight.
 She also helped guide the Huskies to the Elite Eight and a No. 5 national ranking as a sophomore in 2008.